dav793/angular2-seed/README.md

 in order to keep their code simple, quick to understand and easy to modify.

 The subjects demonstrated by each sandbox are:
-* Sandbox1: test a component in an environment which simulates the application (using TestBed)
+* Sandbox1: Test a component in an environment which simulates the application (TestBed).
-* Sandbox2: compile component under test which uses templateUrl (async)
+* Sandbox2: Compile component under test which uses templateUrl (async).
-* Sandbox3: component calls a synchronous function on a service
+* Sandbox3: Component calls a synchronous function on a service.
-* Sandbox4: component fetches data asynchronously (through observables) from a service
+* Sandbox4: Component fetches data asynchronously (through observables) from a service.
-* Sandbox5: component gets data from HTTP request (through a service)
+* Sandbox5: Component gets data from HTTP request (through a service).
-* Sandbox6: component allows navigation between child components using the Router
+* Sandbox6: Component allows navigation between child components using the Router.
-* Sandbox7: child component uses @Input and @Output to communicate with parent controller (also uses a basic form)
+* Sandbox7: Child component uses @Input and @Output to communicate with parent controller (using a form).
-* Sandbox8: parent component interacts with child component via local variable
+* Sandbox8: Parent component interacts with child component via local variable.
-* reactive forms PENDING
+* Sandbox9: Component generates a form programatically using reactive forms.
+* Sandbox10: **Not yet implemented.**
+* Sandbox11: Service communicates with express server using WebSockets. (remember to use `npm run start-s-silent` for this one)
+* Sandbox12: Custom form element that plays nicely with angular forms
+* Sandbox13: Custom form element with validation
+* Sandbox14: Custom combobox with validation

-You can use these sandboxes as templates for parts of your application, in fact that is their intended purpose.
+You can use these sandboxes as a quick code reference when working with your projects.
+You can also build on them and experiment with Angular 2.
+You are welcome to use them as templates for your own projects as well.

-All of the sandboxes had unit tests written for them.
+~~Most~~ Some of the sandboxes had unit tests written for them.
 Run the tests and look at their output to get a better understanding of what each sandbox does.
 The next section describes how to run the unit tests.

 The tests for each sandbox can be found in the files ending with '.spec.ts'.
 They are placed in the same